More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Stage 2 --- Hierarchical Bayes Sample Reduction

-\section{Stage~2 --- Hierarchical Bayes Sample Reduction}
+\section{Stage 2 --- Hierarchical Bayes Sample Reduction}

-Let $n^\star = \sum_h n^\star_h$ denote the Bethel optimal total from solving (\ref{eq:bethel}).
-Stage~2 asks: can we draw a sub-sample of size $n < n^\star$ and, using a Hierarchical Bayes model fitted to this smaller sample, still satisfy all precision targets (\ref{eq:cv-constraint})?
+Let $n^\star = \sum_h n^\star_h$ denote the Bethel optimal total.
+Stage~2 asks: can we draw a sub-sample of size $n < n^\star$ and, using a HB model fitted to this smaller sample, still satisfy all precision targets \eqref{eq:cvconstraint}?